-- 1. Total amount invested - o Demand for PASS financing continues to be strong with \$34.3 million invested to date - Robust pipeline for remaining funds and future issuances - 2.
-Total number of developments, residential units, and commercial units preserved - Permanent affordability of at-risk housing stock preserved for - 13 projects - 189 residential units - 17 commercial spaces with local businesses - 3.
-Total number of households served by target population - PASS financing is keeping San Franciscans in their homes - 305 residents stabilized - Household incomes averaging <60% AMI, including seniors, multigenerational families, and people of color. - 4.
-Loan performance - Strong loan performance leading up to the COVID-19 pandemic - o No defaults, no delinquencies, no workouts - o COVID-19 related forbearance program beginning in April 2020 - Forbearance Terms: - 6-month forbearance period - 100% deferral of principal and interest - Forborne loan payments added to, and extending the tail end of the loan term - MOHCD monitors monthly performance - Participating Projects by Sponsor: - MEDA - 7 projects, 70 residential units, 13 commercial spaces, \$22.8 million in total PASS financing - Financial Impact to City: - Prior to approving the COVID-19 forbearance program, City staff determined that 100% forbearance for a period of up to 12 months, would not adversely impact the City budget.
+- 1. Total amount invested - Demand for PASS financing continues to be strong with \$47.4 million invested to date - Robust pipeline for remaining funds and future issuances - 2.
+Total number of developments, residential units, and commercial units preserved - Permanent affordability of at-risk housing stock preserved for - 18 projects - 294 residential units - 22 commercial spaces with local businesses - 3.
+Total number of households served by target population - O PASS financing is keeping San Franciscans in their homes - 436 residents stabilized - Household incomes averaging <60% AMI, including seniors, multigenerational families, and people of color. - 4.
+Loan performance - Strong loan performance leading up to the COVID-19 pandemic - No defaults, no delinquencies, no workouts - COVID-19 related forbearance program beginning in April 2020 - Forbearance Terms: - 18-month forbearance period expiring in September 2021 - Monthly payments are required as financially feasible - Forborne loan payments added to, and extending the tail end of the loan term - MOHCD monitors monthly performance - Participating Projects by Sponsor: - MEDA - 7 projects, 70 residential units, 13 commercial spaces, \$22.8 million in total PASS financing - 73% overall payment rate - Approximately \$464,000 currently in forbearance - Financial Impact to City: - Prior to approving the COVID-19 forbearance program, City staff determined that 100% forbearance for a period of up to 12 months, would not adversely impact the City budget. - MOHCD is anticipating that all 7 projects will be worked out by Spring 2022